Sam Cunningham: Personal life

 After retirement, Cunningham moved to Inglewood, California with his wife Cine, and they raised a daughter, Samahndi.
-He had a landscaping business.
+He had a landscaping business after retiring from football.

-He was the older brother of former University of Nevada Las Vegas and NFL quarterback Randall Cunningham, and uncle of Randall Cunningham II and world champion high jumper Vashti Cunningham.
-He and his brother Randall Cunningham are among eight sets of brothers selected to College Football Hall of Fame.
+He was the older brother (by over 12 years) of former University of Nevada, Las Vegas and NFL quarterback Randall Cunningham; and the uncle of Randall Cunningham II and world champion high jumper Vashti Cunningham.
+His brother Randall had been a champion high jumper in high school at Santa Barbara.
+His nephew Randall Cunningham II was a two time high jump champion at USC, and his niece Vashti Cunningham is an international, medal winning, high jump competitor.
+Sam and Randall Cunningham are among eight sets of brothers selected to College Football Hall of Fame.

 Death

 Cunningham died on September 7, 2021, at the age of 71.